 Bon Appetit!

-Lancia E. Smith is an author, photographer, business owner, and publisher.
-She is the founder and Executive Director of Cultivating Oaks Press, LLC, Cultivating Magazine, and its fellowship of writers and makers.
+Lancia E. Smith is an author, photographer, teacher, and publisher.
+She is the founder of Cultivating Oaks Press, Cultivating Magazine, and its fellowship of writers and makers, The Maker’s Project.
 She has been honoured to serve in executive management, church leadership, school boards, and Art & Faith organizations throughout her career.

-Now empty-nesters, Lancia & her husband Peter make their home in the Black Forest of Colorado, keeping company with 200 Ponderosa Pine trees, a herd of mule deer, an ever expanding library, and two beautiful black cats.
+Now empty-nesters, Lancia & her husband Peter make their home in the Black Forest of Colorado, keeping company with 200 Ponderosa Pine trees, a herd of mule deer, two beautiful black cats, a wild fox, and an ever expanding library.
 Lancia loves land reclamation, website and print design, beautiful typography, road trips, being read aloud to by Peter, and cherishes the works of C.S.
 Lewis, J.R.R.
 Tolkien, and George MacDonald.
 She lives with daily wonder of the mercies of the Triune God and in constant gratitude for the beloved company of Cultivators.

 Add a comment